-Use the recordable optical disk which is designed for long-term data preservation and the lifetime of it is estimated by the test method specified in 5.2.
-It is also recommended that the disk is selected by screening inspection of defects at the shipment.
+Use the recordable optical disk which is designed for long-term data preservation, the lifetime of which is estimated by the test method specified in 5.2.
+It is also recommended that the disk be selected by screening inspection of defects at the shipment.